 - Type of Fracture

-- Any deviations from standard procedure of testing result in lower value of measured strength.
+- Any deviations from the standard procedure of testing result in a lower value of measured strength.

-- · The cylinder must be molded in a level base.
+- The cylinder must be moulded on a level base.

 - Do not overfill the last layer.
-This make large aggregates to collect at the top.
+This makes large aggregates collect at the top.

-- Store the sample om a level, base with no vibration and maintained temperature.
+- Store the sample on a level base with no vibration and maintained temperature.

-- Use of curing box helps to cushion and secure the concrete cylinder samples during the transportation to the testing lab.
+- Use of a curing box helps to cushion and secure the concrete cylinder samples during transportation to the testing lab.

-- The coefficient of variation of strength between companion cylinder specimen tested at same age must be between 2 to 3%.
-If for more than one time in 20 trials, it exceeds 8%, then the procedure must be reevaluated.
+- The coefficient of variation of strength between companion cylinder specimens tested at the same age must be between 2% to 3%.
+If, for more than one time in 20 trials, it exceeds 8%, then the procedure must be re-evaluated.

 - Always prepare reports of compressive strength and results.
-It is an information for project team to work on current and future projects.
-The results of strength test must be shared with the concrete contractors, producers and client.
+It is information for the project team to work on current and future projects.
+The strength test results must be shared with the concrete contractors, producers, and client.

 0 Comments